PLEASE CAREFULLY READ THE INSTRUCTIONS REPORTED BELOW BEFORE SUBMITTING A MANUSCRIPT

-Authors are encouraged to submit the final text, figures and tables by email to the Executive Editor of Ofioliti (Alessandra Montanini, email: email@example.com
+After article acceptance, Authors are encouraged to upload final text, figures and tables using the website submission page.
+The files may be also sent by email to the Executive Editor of Ofioliti (firstname.lastname@example.org)

-It is recommended that Authors provide the final version of the text preferably in Microsoft WORD for DOS or MacOsX.
+It is recommended that Authors provide the final version of the text preferably in Microsoft WORD.

 As with the requirements for the manuscript, the main text, list of references, table and figure captions should be stored in separate text files with clear file names.

 The Associate Editors have the right to introduce minor language corrections to the final version of the manuscript.
 A pdf proof version of your paper will be sent to the corresponding author, to be checked for the typesetting/editing.

 The Authors are not expected to make changes or correction that constitute departures from the paper in its accepted form.

 Proof must be returned within 2 days by e-mail.
 Ofioliti will do everything possible to get your paper corrected and published as quickly and accurately as possible.
 Therefore it is important to ensure that all of your correction are sent back to us in one communication.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.
 This website only uses technical cookies that are necessary for it to work effectively.
 Information is not shared with any third party.
 Workflow information and history are stored for academic purposes.